-For counties failing to meet certain minimum commercial appraisal standards, the Director of Property Valuation is required to perform (or contract with an independent third party to perform) a market-based appraisal of at least one percent of commercial properties otherwise appraised under computer-assisted mass appraisal to test the accuracy of that system.
-The bill requires properties to be selected to represent a sample of commercial property types which failed to meet statistical compliance, and property owners of the selected commercial parcels are allowed to meet with appraisers to offer pertinent data and insight on issues affecting valuation.
-If the quality assurance analysis reveals a statistical deviation of more than 5 percent on more than 25 percent of the audited properties, the Director is required to perform additional audits and take any corrective action necessary to ensure fair and accurate appraisals.
+For counties failing to meet certain minimum commercial appraisal standards, the Director of Property Valuation would be required to perform (or contract with an independent third party to perform) a market-based appraisal of at least one percent of commercial properties otherwise appraised under computer-assisted mass appraisal to test the accuracy of that system.
+The bill would require properties to be selected to represent a sample of commercial property types which failed to meet statistical compliance, and property owners of the selected commercial parcels would be allowed to meet with appraisers to offer pertinent data and insight on issues affecting valuation.
+If the quality assurance analysis reveals a statistical deviation of more than 5 percent on more than 25 percent of the audited properties, the Director would be required to perform additional audits and take any corrective action necessary to ensure fair and accurate appraisals.